-As an exempted company incorporated in the Cayman Islands, we are permitted to adopt certain home country practices in relation to corporate governance matters that differ significantly from the [NYSE/Nasdaq] listing standards; these practices may afford less protection to shareholders than they would enjoy if we complied fully with such corporate governance listing standards.
+As an exempted company incorporated in the Cayman Islands, we are permitted to adopt certain home country practices in relation to corporate governance matters that differ significantly from the Nasdaq listing standards; these practices may afford less protection to shareholders than they would enjoy if we complied fully with such corporate governance listing standards.

-After we are listed on the [Nasdaq Global Market/ New York Stock Exchange], we will be subject to the [Nasdaq Stock Market's/New York Stock Exchange's] corporate governance listing standards.
-However, [Nasdaq Stock Market's/New York Stock Exchange's] rules permit a foreign private issuer like us to follow the corporate governance practices of its home country.
-Certain corporate governance practices in the Cayman Islands, which is our home country, may differ significantly from the [Nasdaq Stock Market's/New York Stock Exchange's] corporate governance listing standards.
-For example, Cayman Islands does not require us to comply with the following corporate governance listing standards of the [Nasdaq Stock Market/New York Stock Exchange]: (i) having the majority of our board of directors composed of independent directors, (ii) having a minimum of three members in our audit committee, (iii) holding annual shareholders' meetings, (iv) having a compensation committee composed entirely of independent directors.
-If we choose to follow home country practices in the future, our shareholders may be afforded less protection than they would otherwise enjoy under the [Nasdaq Stock Market's/New York Stock Exchange's] corporate governance listing standards applicable to U.S. domestic issuers.
+After we are listed on the Nasdaq Global Market, we will be subject to the Nasdaq Stock Market's corporate governance listing standards.
+However, Nasdaq Stock Market's rules permit a foreign private issuer like us to follow the corporate governance practices of its home country.
+Certain corporate governance practices in the Cayman Islands, which is our home country, may differ significantly from the Nasdaq Stock Market's corporate governance listing standards.
+For example, Cayman Islands does not require us to comply with the following corporate governance listing standards of the Nasdaq Stock Market: (i) having the majority of our board of directors composed of independent directors, (ii) having a minimum of three members in our audit committee, (iii) holding annual shareholders' meetings, (iv) having a compensation committee composed entirely of independent directors.
+If we choose to follow home country practices in the future, our shareholders may be afforded less protection than they would otherwise enjoy under the Nasdaq Stock Market's corporate governance listing standards applicable to U.S. domestic issuers.

-The voting rights of holders of ADSs are limited by the terms of the deposit agreement, and you may not be able to exercise your right to direct how the [Class A] ordinary shares which are represented by your ADSs are voted.
+The voting rights of holders of ADSs are limited by the terms of the deposit agreement, and you may not be able to exercise your right to direct how the Class A ordinary shares which are represented by your ADSs are voted.